-The LME-PIHP must make reasonable efforts to provide the beneficiary with technical assistance and/or support prior to terminating the Participant Directed Option.
-The rationale is that each beneficiary should be given every opportunity to be successful in the Participant Directed Service option should he/she desire to participate.
+The PIHP shall make reasonable efforts to provide the beneficiary with technical assistance and/or support prior to terminating the Beneficiary Directed Option.
+The rationale is that each beneficiary should be given every opportunity to be successful in the Beneficiary Directed Service option should he/she desire to participate.

-Termination of the Participant Directed Option will occur immediately in the following circumstances:
+Termination of the Beneficiary Directed Option will occur immediately in the following circumstances:

-- a. the individual's health and/or safety are compromised, - b. misuse of Innovations Waiver funds, - c. suspected fraud or abuse of funds, - d. no approved representative when one is required, - e. refusal to accept required Community Navigator services, - f. refusal to allow Care Coordination monitoring, and - g. refusal to participate in PHIP, State, or federal monitoring.
+- a. the individual's health and/or safety are compromised, - b. misuse of Innovations Waiver funds, - c. suspected fraud or abuse of funds, - d. no approved representative when one is required,

+- e. refusal to accept required Community Navigator services, - f. refusal to allow Care Coordination monitoring, and - g. refusal to participate in PHIP, State, or federal monitoring.